TonyLianLong/stable-diffusion-xl-demo/README.md

 ```

 ## Launching
-You need to [apply here](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9) to get access to the weights.
+It's free but you need to [submit a quick form](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9) to get access to the weights.

 There are two ways to load the weights.
 After getting access to weights, you can either clone them locally or this repo can load them for you.